ioccc-src/winner/1992/README.md

 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.

-Use `make` to compile entries.
-It is possible that on BSD or non-Unix systems the Makefile needs to be changed.
-See the Makefile for details.

-Read over the Makefile for compile/build issues.
-Your system may require certain changes (add or remove a library, add or remove a `#define` i.e. the `-D` flag).
 A number of compilers had problems optimizing certain entries.
 Some compilers do optimize, but the resulting program does not work.
 By default we have left off `-O` from compile lines.
 You might want to add `-O` back, or add it back for certain entries where performance is important.
 (This was